linozen/exocortex/content/refs/python-for-everybody.md

 File cannot be opened: na na boo boo
 ```

-#### Writing Files {#writing-files}
+#### Writing Files

-If you want to write a file, i.e. change it using Python, you have to
+If you want to write a file, i.e. change it using Python, you have to open it
-open it with "w" as a second parameter:
+with "w" as a second parameter:

 ```python
 >>> fout = open.('output.txt', 'w')